rd2/tbd/_site/index.md

 - materials and layered constructions
 - a shortlist of _psi_ and _khi_ values

-... from there, TBD & Topolys will do the heavy lifting !
+... from there, TBD & Topolys will do the heavy lifting!

 ### Next?